Hundreds of American Indians served as mariners, including on the Stonington schooner ‘Breakwater,’ which survived capture in the Falkland Islands.

 ReadMohegan history and religion have been preserved by many different voices in many different families through Mohegan Oral Tradition.
 However, since before the American Revolution, four women in particular have passed on Mohegan stories.

-ReadConnecticut has experienced thousands of earthquakes since European settled the area.
-The most active site for seismic activity is the village of Moodus in East Haddam.
+ReadConnecticut has experienced thousands of earthquakes since European settled the area, the most active site being the village of Moodus in East Haddam.

 ReadThis Mohegan Chief is remembered for successfully guiding the Tribe through the final stages of Federal Recognition, which it obtained in 1994.